-That's where county offices of education come in.
-By forming partnerships with other local agencies and organizations, schools can accomplish things that are difficult or expensive to do alone, such as:
+That's where county offices of education (COEs) come in.
+By forming partnerships with other local agencies and organizations, county offices can help school districts accomplish things that would be difficult or expensive to do alone, such as:

 In California, school district and city boundaries often don’t match.
-Many cities and counties have a patchwork of districts that local civic, business, and community leaders don’t even begin to understand.
-In those situations especially, education entities do better when they join forces and think regionally.
+Many cities and counties have a patchwork of districts that local civic, business, and community leaders can't even begin to understand.
+Education entities do better when they join forces and think regionally.

-Counties offer one approach to such coordination and state law requires that each of California’s 58 counties has its own County Office of Education (COE).
+Each of California’s 58 counties has its own County Office of Education (COE).
 You'll find county level information on the Education Data Partnership website.
-If you want to understand the details of districts and their boundaries in your area, the expert you are looking for probably works in a cubicle in a county office.
+If you want to understand the details of districts and their boundaries in your area, the expert you are looking for probably works in a county office.

 Most County Superintendents are elected.